 I spent 18 years in K-12 education, serving in various capacities.
 For the entire time, I was in the classroom, teaching subjects ranging from introductory computer science to pre-calculus and physics and mentoring first-year teachers.
 As the director of technology for 17 years.
 I was responsible for the purchase, installation, maintenance, and support of all technology, including managing a 300-user Google Apps for Education account.
 When I was an assistant principal, I handled all discipline issues, evaluated and documented staff performance and effectiveness, and conducted numerous in-services.
 I even spent 10 years coaching volleyball and track and served as athletic director for 1 year.

 I have helped two schools go through the accreditation process, performed research and delivered a report for another to implement standards-based grading, and helped schools positively transition through substantive leadership changes.
 When a school identifies and adheres to its mission and vision, success will follow, and I have been fortunate to help schools in this endeavor.

-As a doctoral student, I am currently researching the digital divide in an educational context.
+Now, as a doctoral student, I am researching the digital divide in an educational context.
 This includes examining the social, cultural, and economic factors which led to the development of the digital divide as well as observing its impact.
 While technology evolves rapidly, the issues preventing the closure of the digital divide have remained the same.
 I hope that my research will play a role in bridging the digital divide as well as exposing the devastation of the underlying causes.